learning-zone/angularjs-basics/README.md

     return {
         // linker function does not use dependency injection
         link: function (scope, el, attrs) {
-  // the calling function will passes the three arguments to the linker:
-  // scope, element and attributes, in the same order
+        /** The calling function will passes the three arguments to the linker: scope, element and attributes, in the same order **/ } };
-	} };
 });
 ```